A Classic French Beef Bourguignon Recipe with a Fragrant Makeover

 What to Serve with 5-Spice Beef Bourguignon

-While mashed potatoes and green beans are the usual pairings for beef bourguignon, this fusion version pairs wonderfully with these recipes of flaevor.com of Wasabi Mashed Potatoes with Crispy Chili Oil and a refreshing Cashew Sesame Lime Coleslaw.
-The entire combination is warming, comforting, layered with flavour and satisfyingly original.
+While mashed potatoes and green beans are traditional accompaniments to beef bourguignon, this fusion version pairs beautifully with Wasabi Mash Potatoes with Crispy Chili Oil and a refreshing Cashew Sesame Lime Coleslaw from Flaevor.
+The result is a meal that is warming and comforting, with layers of flavour and a quietly original character.

 Tip: If Chinese black vinegar is unavailable, balsamic vinegar makes an excellent substitute, adding a similar tangy richness to the dish.